droidcon-academy/android-mvvm-compose-app-course-materials/README.md

-# course-id-public-repo-template
+# Study materials and source code for **Droidcon Academy** course
-Use this repository template to create public repository for each Droidcon Academy course to share source code with course viewers.
+> Building a Complete MVVM App from Scratch with Android Jetpack Compose